 Monanthes is a genus of small, succulent, subtropical plants of the Crassulaceae family.
-The about ten species are mostly endemic to the Canary Islands and Savage Islands, with some found on Madeira.
-Its center of diversity is Tenerife, with seven species occurring on this island.
+About 10 species are mostly endemic to the Canary Islands and Savage Islands, with some found on Madeira.
+Its center of diversity is Tenerife, with 7 species occurring on this island.
 On Fuerteventura and Lanzarote, only Monanthes laxiflora occurs.

 Species of Monanthes differ considerably in life- and growth-form.
 Most species make stemless to short stemmed rosettes of tiny, strongly succulent leaves and do not reach more than 0.4 inch (1 cm) in diameter.

-Water: It likes a winter's rest and should be kept dry during the winter months.
-From early spring the plant will begin to grow and watering should be increased gradually until late spring when the plant should be in full growth.
+These succulents like to have a winter rest period where watering should be reduced to a bare minimum.
+From early spring the plants will begin to grow and watering should be increased gradually until late spring when the plant should be in full growth.
 Water regularly during the growing period so long as the plant pot is allowed to drain and not sit in a tray of water.

 It is easy to propagate either through rosette cuttings or seed.